-Jonathan Goodelman is an associate in the Real Estate Department, Real Estate Special Opportunities Department and Restaurant and Hospitality Group.
+Jonathan Goodelman is an associate in the Real Estate and Real Estate Special Opportunities Departments.

 Jonathan provides inventive and useful legal advice to developers, real estate equity and opportunity funds, real estate investment trusts, investors, owners and tenants in all aspects of commercial real estate transactions.
 Jonathan is experienced with all state and federal land use regulations as well as liquor license law in the state of New Jersey and has represented a variety of clients with respect to their zoning and liquor license issues.